 In normal non-formal Arabic "(some) cold chicken" is "dajaaj baarid" and "the cold chicken" is "ad-dajaaj al-baarid".

 But formal Arabic nouns and adjectives use vowel endings to show whether the noun is the subject of the sentence, an object, or something that is posessed or related to another noun.
-Formal arabic nouns that don't have "al" at the beginning, meaning "the" should end in a (normally unwritten) "n" sound, which is translated as "a/an".
+Formal arabic nouns that don't have "al" at the beginning, meaning "the" should end in a (normally unwritten) "n" sound, which can be translated as "a" or "an" or "some".

 So in formal arabic you have: